tiki-deprecated/integrations/admob/flutter/README.md

-## How to Use TIKI SDK Flutter to Increase User Acceptance of App Tracking Transparency Prompt and Show Personalized Ads with AdMob

-Personalized ads help improve the monetization of a Flutter app.
-However, to show personalized ads using AdMob, the user must grant permission for the app to track their activity.
-If the user denies tracking authorization, the app can still use AdMob but should only show non-personalized ads, which are generally less effective in terms of converting users, negatively impacting the app's monetization.

-The TIKI SDK Flutter can be used to increase the user acceptance for ad personalization.
-In this tutorial, we will show how to configure TIKI SDK and use it to show personalized ads in a Flutter app using AdMob while complying with local regulatory demands.
+# TIKI <> AdMob Integration

+Integrate TIKI with AdMob to handle useR activity track permission that enables ads personalization.

-### Prerequisites
+### Requires

 Before starting, you should have the following:
 - A basic understanding of Flutter app development
-- AdMob account with AdMob SDK integrated into your Flutter app, including manifest and info.plist entries
+- An [AdMob account](https://admob.google.com/) with [AdMob Flutter SDK](https://developers.google.com/admob/flutter/quick-start) integrated into your Flutter app.
-- TIKI SDK credentials

-### Steps to Follow
+- A [TIKI account](https://console.mytiki.com), with a project and corresponding API keys.

+### How it works

+The TIKI SDK Flutter can be used to increase the user acceptance of the mandatory App Tracking Transparency (ATT) prompt in iOS and Android Advertising ID usage.
+AdMob uses [UMP](https://developers.google.com/interactive-media-ads/ump) to inform the user about activity tracking, and ask their consent.
+In this example, we present a compeling offer to the user before UMP prompt.
+If the user accepts the offer, TIKI creates a licence and shows the user the required UMP prompt.

+## Get Started

 1. Configure TIKI SDK with an offer that requires the tracking permission.
 This ensures that TIKI SDK only creates a License if the user has allowed tracking.